 University ● ”Ion Mincu” University of Architecture and Urbanism

-Task ● Renovation & Addition of storey, Mirke district, Wuppertal
+Task ● Renovation & Addition of storey, Café Ada, Wuppertal

-Our vision is to create a sustainable and affordable housing model that empowers single-living people by forming a community.
-It must be easily constructed and adaptable to different urban scenarios and multiple usage cycles, featuring a close connection between humans and nature.
+Using the Café ADA as an example, team EFdeN proposes a sustainable and affordable housing model that empowers single-living people by forming a community.
+It is designed to be easily constructed and adaptable to different urban scenarios and multiple usage cycles, featuring a close connection between humans and nature.

-The goal was to create a design strategy, based on a modular interpretation of space.
-This could ensure that sustainable interventions can be implemented in different sites and various configurations just by defining the constraints resulted from the urban analysis.
-On a 4m x 4m grid, 3 types of single-living apartment modules and one private greenhouse module can be combined to adapt to any urban scenario.
-The modular solution is to be understood as the core of the design, being neutral enough for further customization.
+As efficiency and scalability are two of the teams main goals, the solution is based on a 4mx4m grid.
+On this grid, three types of single-living apartment modules and one private greenhouse module can be combined to adapt to any urban scenario.
+The modular solution is to be understood as the core of the design, being neutral enough for further customisation.